vgl-hub/rdeval-documentation/docs/source/usage.rst

 To use rdeval, you can either:

 * download precompiled builds for your platform from the latest release `here <https://github.com/vgl-hub/rdeval/releases>`_
-* :ref:`compile it from source<Compilation from source>`
+* `compile it from source<Compilation from source>`_

 Compilation from source
 =======================

-To compile rdeval you need the libraries listed in the :ref:`dependency section<Dependencies>` correctly installed under your path, and then simply run the following command in rdeval's main folder:
+To compile rdeval you need the libraries listed in the `dependency section<Dependencies>`_ correctly installed under your path, and then simply run the following command in rdeval's main folder:

 .. code-block:: console